HL7/VhDir/pages/_includes/vhdir-practitionerrole-intro.md

 **Extensions:**

 1. Network (0..*) - a reference to the healthcare provider insurance networks the practitioner participates in through their role
-1. NewPatients (0..*) - indicates whether the practitioner is accepting new patients in their role, consisting of:
+1. NewPatients (0..*) - indicates whether the practitioner is accepting new patients in their role
-    1. AcceptingPatients (1.1) - a value of 'true' means the practitioner is accepting new patients, 'false' means they are not
-    1. Network (0..1) - indicates whether the practitioner is accepting new patients for a particular health provider insurance network
-1. NewPatientProfile (0..1) - a description of the type of patients the practitioner accepts (e.g. pediatric only)
+1. NewPatientProfile (0..1) - a description of the type of new patients a practitioner accepts in their role (e.g. pediatric only)
 1. Qualification (0..*) - indicates qualifications the practitioner has through their role (e.g. registered to prescribe controlled substances)
-1. DigitalCertificate (0..*) - a digital certificate associated with the endpoint
+1. DigitalCertificate (0..*) - a digital certificate associated with the practitioner in their role

 **Terminology**